 The Financial Aid Award Letter lists expected types of aid.
 Any adjustments or inaccuracies in this information should be reported to the Office of Scholarship and Financial Aid.
-To borrow the Federal Direct Loan, accept the loan(s) online at eservices.
+If awarded, accept Perkins Loans and Work Study through eServices.
+To borrow through the Federal Direct Loan, accept the loan(s) online at eservices.
 No Federal Direct Loan will be processed without acceptance.
 Loans not accepted by the student and certified by MSUM prior to the student’s last day of enrollment (6 credit minimum) are forfeited.

 One Direct Loan Master Promissory Note is completed and is valid for up to 10 years.
 The electronic version (eMPN) is completed online at www.studentloans.gov using the FAFSA PIN.
 A paper MPN will be provided to those unable to use the electronic process.